-This dish calls for very basic ingredients as Crab itself is having strong flavours.
+This dish calls for very basic ingredients as Crab itself is having strong flavors.
 Moreover, I have used fresh cream along with salted butter and loads of Garlic to make the gravy.
-In addition to that, I prefer slow-cooking to get the flavours just the way I like it.
+In addition to that, I prefer slow-cooking to get the flavors just the way I like it.

-There are some dishes those are characterized by the subtle taste of the limited spices used along with the crab.
-Crab, Garlic, Butter, and Cream has distinct flavours and hence it is better to not to use spices in excess.
-Extra spices may suppress the basic flavour.
+There are some dishes that are characterized by the subtle taste of the limited spices used along with the crab.
+Crab, Garlic, Butter, and Cream has distinct flavors and hence it is better not to use spices in excess.
+Extra spices may suppress the basic flavor.
 Even in restaurants, they don’t use many spices while making the Creamy Butter Garlic Crab.
 I personally use black pepper and parsley apart from salt to make this crab delicacy.

 Here’s how I make Creamy Butter Garlic Crab at home:

 - Serves: 4 People

 - Calories: 311

 - Saturated fat: 9.4g